-THIS CHILD Not vet Beginning In progress Intermediate Proficient Not applicable or Skill not yet taught a.
-Uses his/her senses to explore and observe - for example, observes how a push or pull can change the way an object is moving, or observes and describes properties of rocks, soil, and water, or uses tools (such as hand lenses, thermometers, rulers) to gather information about objects. b.
-Forms explanations based on observations and explorations - for example, explains the best growing conditions for a plant after investigating with light and water.
-C. Classifies and compares living and non-living things in different ways - for example, classifies vegetables that grow above or below the ground, or measures objects and classifies them by size or weight. d.
-Makes logical predictions when pursuing scientific investigations - for example, predicts whether or not objects are magnetic based on the materials they are made of. e.
-Communicates scientific information - for example, records data from measurement tools (for example, clocks, thermometers, etc.), or constructs bar graphs. f.
-Shows curiosity about the world by asking how and why things happen - for example, asks how rocks are formed or why it is warmer in the daytime than at night. g.
-Generates different strategies to solve a problem - for example, when a design solution does not work as intended, tries other tools, materials, or methods to solve the problem. h.
+THIS CHILD Not yet Beginning In progress Intermediate Proficient Not applicable or Skill not yet taught a.
+Uses his/her senses to explore and observe - for example, observes and notes the habits of classroom pets, or describes the differences in clay before and after water is added. b.
+Forms explanations based on observations and explorations - for example, describes or draws the conditions (water, soil, sun) that help a plant grow, or explains that a block will slide more quickly down a steeper slope.
+C. Classifies and compares living and non-living things in different ways - for example, classifies objects according to "things that are alive and not alive," or "things that fly and things that crawl." d.
+Directly compares two objects with a measurable attribute in common to see which object has "more of"/"less of" the attribute and describes the difference - for example, directly compares the heights of two children and describes one child as taller/shorter. e.
+Makes logical predictions when pursuing scientific investigations - for example, observes and identifies patterns in nature and predicts what happens next (for example, predicts if a new object will float or sink). f.
+Communicates scientific information - for example, records or describes the properties of common objects verbally or through drawings or graphs. g.
+Shows curiosity about the world by asking how and why things happen - for example, asks how rocks are formed or why it is warmer in the daytime than at night. h.
+Generates different strategies to solve a problem - for example, when a design solution does not work as intended, tries other tools, materials, or methods to solve the problem. i.
 Shows an understanding of cause and effect - for example, knows if he or she pushes a ball harder, it will go faster.